 ABOUT THE AUTHOR

-Isha Goel is a third-year law student from National Law University, Delhi.
+Isha Goel is a second-year law student from National Law University, Delhi.
 She has a keen interest in commercial laws and is an arbitration enthusiast.